yaozaiyu/XPS15-9550/README.md

 Directory Info

-CLOVER: clover configuration files for daily usage This configuration does NOT contain apfs.efi necessary for those who use APFS.
+CLOVER: clover configuration files for daily usage Installation Pitfalls
-POST-INSTALL: files needed for post-installation set-ups.
-Installation Pitfalls

 You may have to delete all kexts that start with Brcm in CLOVER/kexts if you're stuck in an infinite loop when you attempt to boot into the installer.